dpottavio/zymic/README.md

   encryption.

 - `zymic_cli` — a command-line wrapper around `zymic_core` for easy
-  file and stream encryption on the shell.
+  file and stream encryption in a shell.

 ## Getting started